Spouses Can Double Up on the Best Cards

 If you own a business, you could also apply this to business cards using the same EIN but a different social security number (SSN).
 Each bank varies with their rules, so do a little research first.
 I’ve outlined this with Chase regarding some of the best Chase business cards.
 As long as you are under 5/24, you should be good to go.

 I have several friends who own their own small business.
-In the past month, they have doubled up on the Chase Ink Preferred by having their spouse sign up for one, too.
-Two bonuses of 80,000 points equaling 160,000 points is almost $3,000 in free travel!
-Note: many business card bonuses require a lot of spending.
+In the past month, they have doubled up on the Chase Ink Cards by having their spouse sign up for one, too.
+These bonuses can equal well over $3,000 in free travel!
+Note: Many business card bonuses require a lot of spending.
 So be careful.

 I recently asked some Travel Freely users for their advice on free travel as a couple.
 Many of these users have been doubling up on rewards cards for a while.
 As you’ll see, one person normally leads the free travel charge in the household. =)